SilentCicero/wafr/docs/user-guide.md

 8. `bytes` and `string` are compared by `sha3` hash in wafr, not by their actual value
 9. Currently, the values shown in `wafr` are the `bytes32` equivalents of values or hashes (i.e. not `1` but `0x00...002d`), this may change in the future
 10. When using `assertEq`, dont use literal numbers, wrap them in `uint` or `int` (i.e. not `assertEq(1, 2);` but `assertEq(uint(1), uint(2));`)
+11. Wafr does not allow `../` in your `import` paths, it is only from the specified path up

 ## Other Awesome Frameworks